Budibase/website/content/blog/how-to-make-a-web-app/index.md

 1. Your Web App’s target market - Share your web app idea on forums related to your target market.
 If you know anyone who works within your target market, explain your idea to them.
 The more you talk and receive validation from your target market, the better.

 2. [Google Trends]([https://trends.google.com/trends/](https://trends.google.com/trends/)) - A quick search of your web app idea will reveal relating trends.
 3. SEO tool - I’d recommend MOZ/Ahrefs.
-Google Ad keyword planner will suffice.
+Google's keyword planner will suffice.
 Write a list of keywords relating to your web app.
 If it’s an ‘OKR tool’, use the tools to search ‘OKR tool’, ‘OKR app’,  and ‘objectives and key results software’.
 If the SEO tool indicates there are lots of people searching for your keyword terms, this is a small indicator you have a target market.
 4. Social Media - Jump over to Twitter/Facebook groups and present your idea to your target market.
-5. Events - If there is a local event in your area, attracting people from your target market, go to it.
+5. Events - If there is a local event in your area attracting people from your target market, go to it.
 Share your idea and record the feedback.

 After completing the above steps, you should have enough information to understand if there’s a market for your product.